 The School Site Council is a decision-making body made up of parents, community representatives, and school staff members.
-The School Site Council's primary responsibility is to oversee the funds the school receives under the Single Plan for Student Achievement (SPSA).
+The School Site Council's primary responsibility is to oversee the funds the school receives under the Local Control Accountability Plan (LCAP).
 The funds are designed to improve student performance as measured by standardized tests, the District's assessment program, and classroom performance.
-The Council assists in developing and approving the SPSA.
+The Council assists in developing and approving the LCAP.